Denis535/TreeMachine.Pro/TreeMachine.Pro_Cpp/README.md

 The library that allows you to easily implement a tree structure.

 ## TreeBase
-The base class for implementing tree structure.
+The base class of tree.

 ## NodeBase
-The base class for tree node.
+The base class of tree node.

 ## NodeBase2
 The extended base class of tree node.